-One very nice feature the Lenovo U300e has is the HD + SSD combo.
-The OS and program files reside on an mSATA SSD with a 32GB capacity while the more spacious 500GB or 750GB HD (depending on what you configure) stores all your larger media files and space hungry documents.
+A nice feature the Lenovo U300e has is the combo of HD + SSD.
+The OS and program files reside on an mSATA SSD with a 32GB space, while the more capacious 500GB or 750GB HD (depending on what you configure) stores all your larger media files and documents.

-Lenovo is touting that the keyboard on the U300 is “breathable”.
-That doesn’t mean it has a set of lungs and inhales and exhales, but rather makes it easy for heat to pass through and prevent the laptop from overheating, a sure concern with an ultra skinny laptop with limited space inside.
-The keyboard is an AccuType variety, which is basically a chiclet style design with molded keys for easier typing.
-The touchpad is made of glass and has multi-touch (no prizes for who inspired that).
+Lenovo promotes that the keyboard on the U300 is “breathable,” meaning it makes it easy for heat to pass through and prevent overheating, an inevitable concern for such an ultra-skinny laptop with limited space inside.
+The keyboard is an AccuType family, an island-style design with planted keys for more comfortable typing.
+The touchpad is made of glass and has a multi-touch.